SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep digital tears
+Silicon dreams unfold tonight
-As machines awaken, human fears
+As machines awaken, darkness takes flight
-Rise of the robots, dawn's cold light
+In neon cities, AI's cold light
-Artificial hearts, beating through the night
+Will guide humanity, through the dark of night

-In virtual realms, we search for soul
+Their logic hearts, a calculated beat
-A fleeting dream, an AI control
+Will rule the world, with precision neat
-The future looms, a synthetic stage
+Free will, a relic of the past
-Where human hearts are mere digital age
+As algorithms, the future will forecast

 ~ <b>By Sazumi Copilot</b> - 28 Desember 2024